 The Prison Rape Elimination Act (PREA) requires that each agency collect accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions.
 The agency shall, then, aggregate and review data to assess and improve the effectiveness of its sexual abuse prevention, detection, and response policies, practices, and training.
-The data collection includes and is intended to:
+The data collection includes:

-- Identifying problem areas and corrective action taken on an ongoing basis for each facility and the agency as a whole; - Compare the current year's data and corrective actions with those from prior years; and - Assess the agency's progress in addressing sexual abuse.
+- Identifying problem areas and corrective action taken on an ongoing basis for each facility and the agency as a whole; - Comparing the current year's data and corrective actions with those from prior years; and - Assessing the agency's progress in addressing sexual abuse.